Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion: Introduction

-For $t=1$ these coincide with the posterior mean and covariance associated to \labelcref{eq:enk_it_1step}, which can be explicitly computed in this Gaussian and linear regime.
+{where we define $E$ as the identity matrix in $\R^{m\times m}$.} For $t=1$ these {quantities} coincide with the posterior mean and covariance associated to \labelcref{eq:inverse_prob}, which can be explicitly computed in this Gaussian and linear regime.
 In contrast, as we will show in this paper that the solutions to the other systems of equations \emph{do not} recover the posterior exactly.
 For instance, the solution to \labelcref{eq:ODE_cov_emp,eq:ODE_mean_emp} is given by

 which does clearly not coincide with the posterior mean and covariance for any time $t\geq 0$.